 Such must be the questions that have been popping up in the minds of my readers who know me best.
 But nothing satanic has happened to me in the past one month.
 Actually, I have become more composed, confident, peaceful and observant.

 To answer those questions that might have been bothering my readers, let me first say I didn't take a break to author a book and never will.
 Why?
 Because writing an international best-seller requires time, attention to details, connections to a leading publisher as well as support by a talented team of editors - all of which I currently lack.
-So I have resolved to focus on writing stories and producing videos for this website of mine which will be my gift to future generations, God-willing.
+So I have resolved to focus on writing stories and producing videos for this blog of mine which will be my gift to future generations, God-willing.

-Unfortunately, she stumbled and sprained her left ankle a few weeks ago as I was helping her to get back to the house after a tour around our shamba.
+Unfortunately, she stumbled and sprained her left ankle a few weeks ago as I was helping her to get back to the house after a tour around our farm.
 That ankle sprain has immobilized her.
 We are now moving her everywhere in a wheelchair that my brother Paddy bought for her.
 Probably because of that immobility, she has gained weight in the past few weeks which I fear could cause her heart problems given that she underwent a heart-surgery at the turn of this century during which surgeons inserted a pace-maker in her heart.